Yim Maukun: Early life through the Cultural Revolution

 While at the Arts academy, Yim was compelled to focus on "craft art", in his case specifically theater design.
 Craft Arts were seen as a more practical pursuit during a time of economic hardship for the country and also less tainted by Western influences; the other programs had been cut as part of the reforms overseen by Mao's wife, Jiang Qing.
 Following his graduation Yim served for fifteen years as the sole stage designer for a regional Guangdong theater repertory group—later "cultural worker troupe"—centered in Zhaoqing.
-The group was created as part of the 1960s equivalent of the Rectification Movement, charged with the task of bringing edifying and entertaining propaganda to the people.
+The group was created as part of the 1960s equivalent of the Rectification Movement, charged with the task of bringing propaganda to the people.
 Yim's tasks included set design and backdrop scenery, and, as he recalls in his autobiography, "painting egg-sized Chairman Maos on projector slides."

 During this time, Yim would in his free hours practice Chinese ink painting with his classmate and good friend Lin Fengsu.
 Many of the pieces were based on the Liao Zhai, a collection of Chinese ghost stories or on classics such as the Shijing (Book of Poetry).

 Given his parentage and the extremely hostile attitude toward any "bourgeois" or "non-revolutionary" artistic pursuits during the Cultural Revolution, the decade was a tumultuous and often a personally very difficult period for Yim.
 This included time spent doing rural labor and mine work in a coal gang.
 Like many artists, intellectuals, and others, Yim was publicly shamed and beaten, humiliatingly paraded through the streets and denounced; his entire family faced severe discrimination because of their background.
 Amid the fervor and frenzy of the Red Guards, most of Yim's artwork from these years was destroyed in the name of anti-capitalist "permanent revolution."